Things to consider

 Important informationShow more

 The content on the First Home Hub is for information only.
-The information is of a general nature and does not constitute personalised advice.
-To the extent that any of the above content constitutes financial advice, it is class advice only.
+The information provided is of a general nature and does not constitute financial advice or other professional advice.
 Before taking any action, you should always seek financial advice or other professional advice relevant to your personal circumstances.
-While care has been taken to supply information on this website that is accurate, no entity or person gives any warranty of reliability or accuracy, or accepts any responsibility arising in any way including from any error or omission.
+While care has been taken to supply information on this website and within the chatbot tool that is accurate, no entity or person gives any warranty of reliability or accuracy, or accepts any responsibility arising in any way including from any error or omission.
+The content provided is intended to be used as information only and does not constitute financial advice, unless otherwise specified.
+Before acting on any of the results provided, we recommend that you seek advice which takes your individual circumstances into account.